grafana/grafana/docs/sources/datasources/_index.md

 These data sources might be files, services, or databases.
 You can also extend the supported data sources through one of the many [Plugins](/grafana/plugins/) (or [build your own](/docs/grafana/latest/developers/plugins/)).

-For each data source that you add, Grafana provides a _query editor_, which formulates custom queries according to the source's particular structure.
+Each data source comes with a _query editor_, which formulates custom queries according to the source's particular structure.
 After you add a data source, you can use it as an input for many operations:
 - Query the data with [Explore]({{< relref "../explore" >}}).
 - Visualize it in in [panels]({{< relref "../panels-visualizations" >}}).